-If you’d like to apply for a grant you can contact us at Newcastle Carers for an application pack or download one from our website.
+If you would like to apply for a grant, contact us for an application pack, or download one from the top of the page.

 The money is provided by Newcastle City Council and the NHS Newcastle Gateshead Clinical Commissioning Group and is administered by Newcastle Carers.

-If you’ve had a grant from the Carers Opportunities Fund in the past you will have to wait 12 months from that payment before you can apply to the Carers Wellbeing Fund.
+If you’ve had a grant in the past you will have to wait 12 months from that payment before you can apply to the Carers Wellbeing Fund.
 We must have received your receipts for any previous grants for any new application to be considered.

 You can only apply once every twelve months, even if your application is unsuccessful, so think carefully about what would help you most.

-Our Carer Information & Advice Workers can discuss your caring role with you to help you prioritise your needs.
-Speak to them on the Carers Information Line: Tel.
+Our Carer Information & Advice Workers are available to discuss your caring role with you and help prioritise your needs.
+For more information or support contact our Carers Information Line: Tel.
 0191 275 5060, SMS.
-07874 100043 or email email@example.com to arrange a convenient time to talk.
+07874 100043, or email email@example.com to arrange a convenient time to talk.